 Telehealth technology allows you to discuss your condition with our board-certified physicians online.
 Telehealth appointments are now available to current and new patients – just call us at 913-319-7600 to schedule.
 For new patients who haven’t received a diagnosis yet, there are limits to the interventions we can provide without an office visit, but our telehealth program can get you moving toward recovery faster.
-Read the following FAQs for more information:
+Check out the video and FAQs below for more information:

 How do telehealth visits work?

 When you call to inquire about seeing one of our physicians, you will be asked a series of questions, including whether the injury is acute, painful or limiting function.
 We will also ask whether you have telehealth capabilities in your home, which means having an internet-connected device with a camera allowing for both audio and video streaming.

 If the injury can be assessed and a plan of care and treatment program can be established through a telehealth visit, we will make that recommendation and schedule your telehealth appointment time.

 Most insurance companies will pay for telehealth visits, especially as access to in-person visits decreases because of concerns about coronavirus exposure.
 We will verify your benefits, including telehealth coverage, before your appointment.
 You can also call your insurance carrier to better understand your coverages and responsibilities for telehealth interventions.

 Patients can’t get X-rays or MRIs during telehealth visits.
 How will they be diagnosed? *